-Mechanical Service Issues in the Design of Biohazard Containment Facilities by Daniel C. Jobnson, The Pennsylvania State University
+Mechanical Service Issues in the Design of Biohazard Containment Facilities by Daniel C. Johnson, The Pennsylvania State University by Edwin A. Dews, James Cook University of North Queensland and S. Ragusa, Griffith University

 Project Management/ Construction of a Laboratory Facility